Okta Data Integration

 1. On the Admin roles tab, add two roles to this application

-1. Super Admin role OR Org Administrator role (See below.
-Without Org Admin role, CII will **not** be able to collect `API Service Integration` details for the tenant)<br>
+1. Add **Super Admin role OR Org Administrator role** (Without Org Admin role, Identity Intelligence will **not** be able to collect `API Service Integration` details for the tenant)

-2. The custom role created above, with a resource set of `All Identity and Access Management resources`\
+2. Add the custom role created in the steps above, with a resource set of `All Identity and Access Management resources`\

 \

-NOTE - the application is still constrained by the granted API scopes.
-However, [per Okta](https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/main/#use-the-client-credentials-grant-flow), a corresponding role must be granted that allows the selected scopes, such as `okta.schemas.read`\
+**NOTE** - the application is still constrained by the granted API scopes.
+However, per Okta, a corresponding role must be granted that allows the selected scopes, such as `okta.schemas.read` See [their article](https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/main/#use-the-client-credentials-grant-flow) for more details on this

-1. Within CII, naviate to Integrations -> Add Integration -> Okta
+1. Within Identity Intelligence, navigate to **Integrations** > select the **Add Integration** button> select Okta

 2. Check the box for <mark style="color:blue;">**public/private key authentication**</mark>